Climate financing area of worry, says Sitharaman | Headlines

 ''I'm not stating it's a statement of this dissatisfaction because India's commitments are fulfilled.
 There are only six countries which kept the nationally determined commitments.

-India's more than done it, and also submitted a report to show that this is what we have done.
-What had to be achieved by 2030, we have achieved already…almost achieved, and now we've scaled up our expectations on renewable, we are touching 450 GW,” she said.
+''India has more than done it, and also submitted a report to show that this is what we have done.
+What has to be achieved by 2030, we have achieved already...almost achieved, and now we've scaled up our expectations on renewable (energy), we are touching 450 GW (gigawatt)," Sitharaman said.

 ''So, I don't think I can be even for a moment, disappointed or dissatisfied, clearly from our side.
 We are moving with our own resources in fulfilling our commitments,'' the minister said.